DanielLagally/tum-shells/README.md

 `nix develop github:DanielLagally/tum-shells#<name>`

 Alternatively, you may clone the repository and instead use the path to your local copy

+### Problems
+Nix may throw:
+`error: path '«github:DanielLagally/tum-shells/<commit-hash>»/flake.nix' does not exist`

+In this case simply run
+`nix flake update --flake github:DanielLagally/tum-shells`

+This may also help if nix is not detecting that there's a newer commit of the repository

 ### TODO
 - Move flakes from previous semesters / other classes